 This course serves as an introduction to strategic issues in politics as well as non-cooperative game theory.
 The course develops the basic concepts and equilibrium concepts of normal and extensive form games with both complete and incomplete information.
 We will look at collective action problems, bargaining, voting, legislative politics, deliberation, deterrence and campaigns.
 Evaluation is through problem sets, exams and a short paper in which students develop their own model and analysis.
 Two lectures, one preceptorial.

-Continental Political Thought from Rousseau to Nietzsche
+Continental Political Thought

 An examination of the development of political thought in Europe from the second half of the 18th century to the end of the 19th.
 The course will focus on Kantian, Hegelian, and Marxist developments in this tradition.
 Emphasis on the important role played by different conceptions of freedom, human nature, and history in the political thought of the period, with particular attention to issues concerning autonomy and authority, the nature of the state, and the limits to state power.
 Two lectures, one preceptorial.